zhendrikse/tdd/tdd-katas/countries-kata/README.md

-This is a kata designed to teach you how to keep your system under development properly testable when dealing with interactions with external systems, in this case REST endpoints, and writing output to files using
+This is a kata designed to teach you how to keep your system under development properly testable when dealing with interactions with external systems, in this case, REST endpoints, and writing output to files using
 [the ports &amp; adapter architecture and dependency inversion](https://github.com/zhendrikse/tdd/wiki/Hexagonal-Architecture).

-We are going to implement a converter that will consume some country data from a REST API on the web, enrich those data (a bit), and then export it to CSV.
+We are going to implement a converter that consumes some country data from a REST API on the web, enrich those data (a bit), and then export those data to CSV.

 This kata shows how to drive the realization of this application from the inside out, rather than starting from the external data provider by first focusing on the domain logic.
-Next, we will define
-the ports and adapters.
+Eventually, we connect the domain to the outside world using ports &amp; adapters.

 ## The domain logic that is requested